manueldeprada/Pretraining-T5-PyTorch-Lightning/README.md

 ##Pretrained version
 A pretrained version of T5 on the CORD-19 dataset is available in HuggingFace: [https://huggingface.co/manueldeprada/t5-cord19](https://huggingface.co/manueldeprada/t5-cord19)

+## Instructions
+1. Prepare your dataset.
+In the case of CORD-19, download the latest version and run **extract_cord19.py**.
+2. Take the json file generated, and run **standarize_cord19.json**
+3. Place the standarized file in this repo's main folder and run:
+    ```
+    python3 prepare_dataset.py --tokenizer-name t5-base --valid-size 0.2 --dumps-size 100 --mask-probability 0.15
+    ```
+4. Previous step creates the *dataset_cache* folder with the dataset prepared for training.
+To start training, run
+    ```
+    python3 pretrain.py --epochs 5 --dataset cord19 --batch-size 8 --grad-accu 2 --max-len 64 --num-gpus=2
+    ```

 ##Files in this repo
 The files are intended to be used in the same order.
 - The **extract_cord19.py** file takes the original CORD-19 dataset, as downloaded from the official site, and extracts a json file consisting of title, abstract and text from readable papers.